Workspaces

 Besides the amount of Workspaces, there are no known limitations.

-Disable a Workspace
+Disabling a Workspace

 Click the Mimiq icon in the menu bar (macOS) or System Tray (Windows), mouse over the Workspace you wish to disable, then click (⋯) > Disable.